This article is part of a larger series on How to Do Payroll.

 The Department of Labor and Training (DLT) of Rhode Island has a list of permitted jobs for minors that want to work in the state.
 These approved jobs include office and clerical work, cashiering, bagging and carrying out orders, delivery work, and kitchen work.

-In addition to approved jobs, it also has a list of prohibited occupations that minors are not allowed to engage in under any circumstances.
+In addition to approved jobs, it also has a list of prohibited occupations minors are not allowed to engage in under any circumstances.
 These prohibited occupations include manufacturing and mining jobs, coal mining, and roofing operations.

 For the full list of all approved and prohibited occupations, check out the labor standards page of the website.